OpenGradient/erc-onchain-agent/agent-erc.md

 }
 ```

-* name: Gives a meaningful and reasonably unique name to the tool.
+- `name`: Gives a meaningful and reasonably unique name to the tool.
 LLM-backed agents might use this to decide when it’s appropriate to use this tool.
 Example could be TokenTransferTool, ViewBalanceTool
-* description: Gives a short description of what the tool does, and when it should be used.
+- `description`: Gives a short description of what the tool does, and when it should be used.
 LLM-backed agents could use this description to decide if it’s appropriate to utilize this tool.
 An example might be: Transfers tokens from one user to another.
-* inputDescription: Describes the format of the input (if any) the tool expects to receive.
+- `inputDescription`: Describes the format of the input (if any) the tool expects to receive.
 LLM-backed agents might use this to generate an input for the specific task they want to achieve.
 Example might be: The input should mention the origin and target address, the token address, and amount.
-* run: Triggers the execution of an tool with a given input.
+- `run`: Triggers the execution of an tool with a given input.
 Tools can either be executed synchronously or asynchronously.
 When executed synchronously, the result will be immediately returned to the called.
 However, when it is executed asynchronously, result will be passed to the resultHandler, which must implement the IERCAgentClient interface.
 When executed asynchronously, the run method will commit and return a runId that will be used to invoke the resultHandler once the agent execution has completed.
 This allows tools and agents to be executed off-chain, and to post the result through this callback mechanism once it’s ready.
 In addition, the run method may also be used to add custom checks or verification logic to the tool.

 ### Agent abstract class